 - Meet fellow landlords to listen and discuss landlord issues

 - Strengthens the voice of the landlord community especially when petitioning against unfair negotiations

 Main Types Of A Landlord Association

-In UK, there are three types of landlord association and these are national landlord associations, pseudo national landlord associations, and local landlord associations.
+In the UK, there are three types of landlord association and these are national landlord associations, pseudo-national landlord associations, and local landlord associations.

 Let’s take a look at the differences that each UK landlord association offers for their members…

 1. National Landlord Associations

 The national landlord associations are made by landlords for the benefit of their fellow landlords.

 National landlord associations have a campaigning element that helps them in making representations at a national level of government.
 They also have policymakers on laws and regulations that affect the Private Rental Sector (PRS) and the interest of private landlords.

 National Landlord associations are single interest group company owned by the members.